Azure-Samples/semantic-kernel-rag-chat/README.md

 ## Create an Azure Function project
 1. Open a new Visual Studio Code window and click on the Azure extension (or press `SHIFT+ALT+A`).
 1. Mouse-over `WORKSPACE` (in the lower left pane) and select `Create Function` (i.e., +⚡) to create a new local Azure function project.
-1. Select `Browse` and create a folder inside the cloned repo to house your Azure Function code (e.g., `semantic-kernel-rag-chat/src/myfunc`).
+1. Select `Browse` and create a folder called `myfunc` inside the cloned repo's `src` directory to house your Azure Function code (e.g., `semantic-kernel-rag-chat/src/myfunc`).
 Then use the selections below when creating the project:

    | Selection       | Value                       |
    | ---------       | -----                       |